ronip92/CNN_XAI_Bankruptcy/README.md

 - `docs/`: Contains documentation files and images.
 - `README.md`: Overview of the project.
 - `requirements.txt`: List of dependencies required to run the notebook.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Any sources or individuals you want to thank.